Guide to Disney World Early Theme Park Entry [2024]

 It’s gone.

-Yes, for select guests.
 Guests of deluxe Disney World hotels (including DVC properties) will have access to extended evening hours at select parks on select dates.
-That is, there are four big differences from Early Theme Park Entry.
-Extended Evening Hours:
+That is, there are four big differences between that perk and Early Theme Park Entry.
+Specifically, Extended Evening Hours:

 • occurs at night